Sahanaaacharyaa/fakenewsdetection/README.md

 # Real-Time Fake News Detection Model

 # Introduction
 This project aims to develop a real-time fake news detection model using machine learning algorithms.
-We collected datasets from (link unavailable) and combined them into a single dataset, labeling fake articles as 0 and true articles as 1.
+We collected datasets from kaggle.com and combined them into a single dataset, labeling fake articles as 0 and true articles as 1.

 # Data Preprocessing
 - Combined two datasets from kaggle.com into a single dataset